-- investment objectives or goals,
+- investment objectives or goals;

-- main investment strategies,
+- main investment strategies;

-- key risks,
+- key risks;

-- fees and expenses,
+- fees and expenses;

-- identification of the investment adviser, sub-adviser(s) and portfolio manager(s),
+- identification of the investment adviser, sub-adviser(s) and portfolio manager(s);

-- the policy for the purchase and redemption of shares and distributions,
+- the policy for the purchase and redemption of shares and distributions;

-- tax information,
+- tax information;

-- other services that are available from the CIS (eg exchange privileges or automated information services),
+- other services that are available from the CIS (eg exchange privileges or automated information services);

-- conflicts of interest, and
+- conflicts of interest; and

 - contact information.

-In addition to describing the current CIS disclosure regime, the IOSCO Report sets out six high level principles to provide guidance for markets and market authorities.
+In addition to describing the current CIS disclosure regime, the IOSCO Report sets out six high-level principles to provide guidance for markets and market authorities.
 These principles are:

-- Key information should include disclosures that inform the investor of the fundamental benefits, risks, terms and costs of the product and the remuneration and conflicts associated with the intermediary through which the product is sold. - 2.
+- 1. Key information should include disclosures that inform the investor of the fundamental benefits, risks, terms and costs of the product and the remuneration and conflicts associated with the intermediary through which the product is sold. - 2.
 Key information should be delivered, or made available, for free, to an investor before the point of sale, so that the investor has the opportunity to consider the information and make an informed decision about whether to invest. - 3.
 Key information should be delivered or made available in a manner that is appropriate for the target investor. - Disclosure of key information should be in plain language and in a simple, accessible and comparable format to facilitate a meaningful comparison of information disclosed for competing CIS products. - 5.
 Key information disclosures should be clear, accurate and not misleading to the target investor.
-Disclosures should be updated on a regular basis. - In deciding what key information disclosure to impose on intermediaries and product producers, supervisors should consider who has control over the information that is to be disclosed.
+Disclosures should be updated on a regular basis.